jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 In 2023, Chinese influence operations targeted additional audiences by using new languages and branching out to new platforms.
-Covert or obfuscated social media accounts launder and amplify the CCPs preferred narratives.
+Covert or obfuscated social media accounts launder and amplify the CCP’s preferred narratives.
 One such campaign targeted a Spain\-based NGO and deployed over 1,800 accounts with messaging in new languages such as Dutch,